imagineai/create-django-app/README.md

 ```

 - You can replace the default settings with your preferences (based on the options allowed), and then run `imagine compile myapp.im` in your terminal.
 Your app and will be updated with the new settings

+<h3> Easy to customize </h3>

+- Not only can you change your app settings easily, you can also generated production-ready code using the `myapp.im` file.
+- Use Imagine's simple syntax to add [data models](www.imagine.ai/docs/model) and [CRUD APIs]((www.imagine.ai/docs/api) to your Django app.
+- Run `imagine compile myapp.im` to see the generated code (PS - all our generated code has extensive coverage for end-to-end and unit tests).
+- Enjoy!